 Google CEO Sundar Pichai predicted in recent weeks that we will evolve "from a mobile-first world to an AI-first world," with his company leading the pack.
 Whether this prediction comes true depends entirely on how quickly tech companies can teach AI the art of conversation.

-AI assistants like Siri have always used voice recognition software to understand carefully phrased questions and give a pre-programmed response.
+AI assistants like Apple's Siri have always used voice recognition software to understand carefully phrased questions and give a pre-programmed response.
 But new iterations of home AI platforms will use contextual clues and data from online searches to provide specific, personalized information to any question, no matter how poorly phrased.

 Facebook's DeepText AI, another data-mining AI that searches through your Facebook posts and Messenger chats, is already interpreting users' posts and web searches with near-human accuracy in seconds.
 Both Google and Facebook plan on connecting their respective AI assistants to your data in real time as you ask questions, to better understand your colloquial expressions, remember important contextual information, and improve responses over time based on feedback.

-He says Google's vision of "reliably engaging in dialogues of more than two or three turns is beyond the state of the art.
+He says that Google's vision of "reliably engaging in dialogues of more than two or three turns is beyond the state of the art.
 Companies are racing to get [a breakthrough], but I'm not aware of any existing technology that they can tweak to get close to it."

 Littman studies reinforcement machine learning - the ability of an AI to learn something without being explicitly programmed through evaluative feedback - and the technology hasn't matured enough that AIs know if they've interpreted you correctly or answered your question well, which means they can't yet evolve to better serve your needs.

 Until a company like Google has a major breakthrough, natural AI conversation is probably too high a barrier to consider for the near future.
-But, for simple, screen-less searches, the technology will only become more practical and ubiquitous as AI learn to speak our language.
+But, for simple, screen-less searches, the technology will only become more practical and ubiquitous as AI learns to speak our language.